Lighthouse Academy – International Primary School Phuket

 Children enjoy an unhurried childhood.

-Visit a Waldorf school and watch the students at play.
+Visit our school and watch the students at play.
 You’ll see children who delight in being allowed to live in the moment, who are free to explore nature and to go where their wide-eyed sense of wonder and imagination takes them.
-In our frenetic world, where pushing children to “hurry up or fall behind” has become the norm, Waldorf Education takes the point of view that childhood is something to be savoured.
-By being free to develop according to their own natural rhythms, Waldorf-educated children enjoy full and rich childhoods, gaining the experiences they need to become healthy, self-actualized individuals.
+In our frenetic world, where pushing children to “hurry up or fall behind” has become the normal.
+Lighthouse Education takes the point of view that childhood is something to be savored by being free to develop according to their own natural rhythms, Our students enjoy full and rich childhoods, gaining the experiences they need to become healthy, self-actualised individuals.

 Learning is hands on and age appropriate.

-You won’t find young children hovering around a computer in a Waldorf school classroom or missing a walk in the woods or a trip to the farm in order to sit and cram for a standardized test.
-In Waldorf Education, learning is an experiential activity.
+You won’t find young children hovering around a computer in school classrooms or missing a walk in the woods or a trip to the farm in order to sit and cram for a standardised test.
+In education, learning is an experiential activity.
 It’s not a matter of doing without certain experiences, it’s a matter of introducing children to each experience at the right time in their development.
 When it’s time to teach the merits, uses, and hows of technology, teachers do so.
 And the knowledge, self-awareness, and problem-solving skills children develop through years of hands-on inquiry are of far greater value to them as learners and as human beings than anything they could have picked up by sitting at a screen.

 Students learn how to take an active role in their own education

 From discovering the alphabet in the first grade to exploring anatomy, algebra, and history in the 8th grade, and all the way up through their high school studies, students take part in the learning process by creating hand drawn journals containing stories, essays, poems, maps, illustrations, lab descriptions, and math equations.
 Balancing material presented to them in conventional textbooks, the act of creating their “main lesson” books allows children to absorb the lessons their teachers bring them and to make learning their own.

 Lighthouse schools produce well-rounded individuals